JunnanLi/NanoCore/Software/Controller/README.md

 >>	3:	configure instruction
 >>	4:	read instruction
 >>//======================================================//
-And you can chose any option by inputing the corresponding digit.

 For example,
 3) Run t_recv (i.e., `./t_recv`) to print values returned from CPU